adelowo/portfolio/_posts/2016-06-17-on-development-and-production-environment-parity.md

 ---
 layout : post
-description : One of my favorite questions on [Quora](https://www.quora.com) is "What is a coder's worst Nightmare". tags : php
+description : One of my favorite questions on Quora is What is a coder's worst Nightmare. tags : php
 ---